Jubayet1/Jubayet1/README.md

 # Hi there 👋
-📫 Finding new things of developing a web site everyday
+📫 learning new things of developing a web site everyday
 ⚡ Trying to become a full stack developer
 👯 A team player
 😄 How to reach me: Tweeter, LinkedIn, FB